-The Climate Change project is a UNFCCC Observer Project, Official Observer Organization for United Nations Framework Convention on Climate Change (UNFCCC) Talks and Conference of the Parties (COP).
+The Climate Change Project (CCP) is a UNFCCC Observer Project, Official Observer Organization for United Nations Framework Convention on Climate Change (UNFCCC) Talks and Conference of the Parties (COP).

 Project Team Leaders: P. Mark Kirwin, Executive Team Leader/UNFCCC Designated Contact Person; Tom Fiutak, Executive Team Leader; Gregg Walker, Executive Team Leader

-Project Team: MBB continues to have mediators present at the UNFCCC climate change talks and will be participating in the Conference of the Parties.
+Project Team: MBBI continues to have mediators present at the UNFCCC climate change talks and will be participating in the Conference of the Parties.

 Summary of Participation